Build your first dashboard

 Production dashboards often require updates as data and requirements evolve.

-Once you have created a dashboard card, you can edit it at any time by clicking the three-dot menu on the card and selecting Edit card.
+You can edit a dashboard card by clicking the three-dot menu on the card and selecting Edit card.

 Make the changes you want, then click Save changes to update the card.